What Milk Do I Need To Buy?

 *Click here* to find out how to prepare a bottle safely.

 Ready made formula comes in cartons of various sizes and does not require any preparation other than sterilisation of bottles and teats.
 Cartons of formula can be useful if you are going out with your baby or for occasional feeds.
-But they tend to be more expensive, use more packaging and, once opened need to be used quicker than powdered formula.
+They tend to be more expensive, use more packaging and, once opened need to be used quicker than powdered formula.

 *Click here* to find out how to sterilise bottles.